KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 The "pLayerName" parameter in these functions is used to select either a single layer or the Vulkan platform implementation.
-If "pLayerName" is NULL, extensions from Vulkan implementation components (including loader, implicit layers, and implementations) are enumerated.
+If "pLayerName" is NULL, extensions from Vulkan implementation components (including loader, implicit layers, and drivers) are enumerated.
 If "pLayerName" is equal to a discovered layer module name then only extensions from that layer (which may be implicit or explicit) are enumerated.

 **Note:** While device layers are deprecated, the instance enabled layers are still present in the device call-chain.

-Duplicate extensions (e.g. an implicit layer and implementation might report support for the same extension) are eliminated by the loader.
+Duplicate extensions (e.g. an implicit layer and driver might report support for the same extension) are eliminated by the loader.
-For duplicates, the implementation version is reported and the layer version is culled.
+For duplicates, the driver version is reported and the layer version is culled.

 Also, extensions **must be enabled** (in `vkCreateInstance` or `vkCreateDevice`) before the functions associated with the extensions can be used.